aeyakovenko/mesos-edsl/README.md

 mesos edsl
 ==========

-A tiny Embedded Domain Specific Language for dealing with Mesos frameworks
+A tiny bare bones Embedded Domain Specific Language for dealing with the Mesos framework.

 SchedulerM
 ----------